tariq-eden/grants-process/Admin RAT/RAT_Notebook_Phase2.md

 Notes

+## 20210210 RAT meeting
+Report on data pipeline:
+- not much progress yet but plan to have a single Github repository for all platfrom backup databases (phase 1, phase 2 single-trace, phase 2 bushel).

+Phase 1 output:
+- reasonWAgg outputs already ready, annonymised version of sourcefiles (taking out round-2 flushing responses)
+- manual coding outputs for SIPS & AIMOS2019 to be prepared (Eden), anannonymised version of sourcefiles (taking out round-2 flushing responses).

+Report on hiring:
+- a few names have been put forward, Martin to look into that this week.

+Review the stuck-items in Monday:
+- Most qual tasks stuck until we hire our new person and/or the elicitation process has been finalised

+Next steps:
+- Eden to set up the manual-coding outputs from NVivo.
+- Martin to follow up on filling the outstanding position, and the anonymisation of the source-data from phase 1.
 ## 20210210 - Update on Database access
 Fazil has got us a copy of the backup Phase1 Database.
 We need to work out how to connect to it from R Studio.

 In Phase 2, there will likely be two databases (yet to be confirmed), one for the two instances of the platform: one for single-trace and one for bushel.
 To pull those together later will be difficult (especially without much better R or Python skills).
 However, in order to get our timelines, this is needed by the tech team.